-- The computer switches to battery power.
+- The computer switches to battery power. - The Power icon that changes appearance.

-- The screen brightness automatically decreases to conserve battery charge.

-- The Power icon changes appearance.

 7 Security

 Protecting the computer

 Standard security features provided by the Windows operating system and the Windows Computer Setup utility (BIOS, which runs under any operating system) can protect your personal settings and data from a variety of risks.